 Assuming the previous step was calibration, the image plot will show the located rings and possibly all the picked points.
 These are no longer needed.
-The Image Controls/Clear Calibration menu entry removes these from the plot, but does not clear the calibration results.
+Go to the Image Controls window on the data tree.
+The Calibration/Clear Calibration menu entry removes these from the plot, but does not clear the calibration results.
 Use of this menu item is not required, but does speed future display of results.

 Change the limits to 1 and 7 for this data.
 Note that changes are displayed when numbers are placed in the boxes only after pressing return or tab key or by clicking on some other item in the window.

 Azimuth offset: The image horizontal axis (from the beam center, going right) is labeled with the azimuth value placed in the Azimuth offset box.
 This is usually zero unless the image plate has been rotated about its normal axis.